toosoon-dev/toosoon-utils/README.md

 Calculate the distance between two points.

-- `x1`: X coord of the first point.
+- `x1`: X-axis coordinate of the first point.
-- `y1`: Y coord of the first point.
+- `y1`: Y-axis coordinate of the first point.
-- `x2`: X coord of the second point.
+- `x2`: X-axis coordinate of the second point.
-- `y2`: Y coord of the second point.
+- `y2`: Y-axis coordinate of the second point.

 ```ts
 distance(x1: number, y1: number, x2: number, y2: number): number;